raingump/SortPhoto/README.md

 # SortPhoto
-A python scripy to make it way more easier to sort the picture by date.
+A python scripy to make it way more easier to sort the pictures by date.